Know your purpose and you will clarify your thinking.

 Don’t waste your pain; use it to help others.

-APPLICATION: Do you own a copy of The Purpose Driven Life?
-Got a favorite quote?
-Takeaway?
+Do you own a copy of The Purpose Driven Life?
+Got a favourite quote?
+A takeaway from the book?
 Please leave a comment below.
 Thank you.